SampsonML/SampsonML.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hey, I'm Matt, a PhD researcher at Princeton University working with <a href="https://pmelchior.net" style="font-weight: bold; color: inherit;">Prof. Peter Melchior</a>.
+Hey, I'm Matt, a PhD researcher at Princeton University working with <a href="https://pmelchior.net" style="font-weight: bold; color:#880808">Prof. Peter Melchior</a>.
 I am studying ways to advance science and machine learning with a particular focus on neural dynamics in deep learning, representation learning, optimization, and world models.
 Previously I was at the Australian National University where I performed numerical experiments and helped develop a code to simulate cosmic ray propagation through a dynamically evolving turbulent plasma.

 > **Long-term vision**:  To create models that deeply understand complex dynamical systems— enabling new discoveries and forming the foundations for increasingly general, physics-inspired intelligence.